MaurizioFD/RecSys2019_DeepLearning_Evaluation/README.md

 Other folders like KNN and GraphBased contain all the baseline algorithms we have used in our experiments.

 #### Evaluation
-The folder _Base.Evaluation_ contains the two evaluator objects (_EvaluatorHoldout_, _EvaluatorNegativeSample_) which compute all the metric we report.
+The folder _Base.Evaluation_ contains the two evaluator objects (_EvaluatorHoldout_, _EvaluatorNegativeSample_) which compute all the metrics we report.

 #### Data
 The data to be used for each experiments is gathered from specific _DataReader_ objects withing each DL algoritm's folder.